shotgn16/Dev_FC/README.md

 5. [FAQs](#faqs)
 ### General Info
 ***
-Forest Churches is not just an application, its a movement!
-Based on the idea of uniting churches in the Forest Of Dean, forest churches is a web application designed to help point people to church!

 Built using .NET 9.0 - ASP.NET, the forest church app focuses on connecting churches, no matter their denomination, leaders or issues.
 We are all united in Christ!

-The application will feature a 'NearBy' feature, which will take a users address (Geolocation) and return a list of churches within 5 miles, including key information such as;
+The application will feature a 'Nearby' feature, which will take a users address (Geolocation) and return a list of churches within 5 miles, including key information such as;
   * The Church Name
   * The Address
   * The Phone Number